larammerce/docs/8.x/theme-development/articles.md

 ```

 **In the example above**, `$directory->directories` in `foreach`, is considered as `$category`.
-Note that `directories` are one of the properties of `directory` objects.
+Note that `directories` are one of the properties of `directory` object.
 Finally, you asked the `foreach` to print the title of each `category`.

 **NOTE:** All system features that can be displayed have a URL.
-If the URL of a feature was required, for example, the product or article should be called the `getFrontUrl()` function.
 There is an important clause here that says that every object must use the `getFrontUrl()` function as a link.

 #### List of blog posts
 ___